How to Run a Bookstore in 2025 (Step-by-Step Guide)

 Building this local community is important for keeping brick-and-mortar bookshops afloat.
 In many cases, new stores have been largely funded by small neighborhood donations.
 Check out these great stories from the New York Times.

-8. Hire a Great Bookstore Staff
+Hire and Train Your Bookstore Staff

 A great team can also help you with book purchasing.
-Hiring avid readers means that they will bring a certain knowledge to your store that you and your existing staff don’t have.
+Hiring avid readers means that they will bring certain knowledge to your store that you and your existing staff don’t have.
 This is an organic way to build your inventory.

 Next, determine if the area can support a bookstore.
 This is trickier.
 You want to attract new readers, but you’ll need the initial customer base to support your business off the bat.
 Look for other neighborhood shops that would attract a similar clientele.
 If you see small boutiques, farmer’s markets, and vintage stores, you’re likely to have a lot of people interested in visiting a bookstore.